 - Get a step-by-step FFCRA checklist, a handy flowchart for determining appropriate leave, employee leave request form, and more in the simplicityHR FFCRA Compliance Toolkit.

 There are two paid leave acts under FFCRA that provide financial relief for employees affected by the coronavirus pandemic.

 Emergency Paid Sick Leave Act

-The paid sick leave provision requires covered employers to provide 80 hours of paid sick leave to full-time employees (or the equivalent two-week average for part-time employees) for reasons that include:
+The paid sick leave provision requires covered employers to provide up to 80 hours of paid sick leave to full-time employees (or the equivalent two-week average for part-time employees) for the following reasons:

 - The employee is subject to a Federal, State, or local quarantine or isolation order related to COVID–19, or caring for an individual who is.

 - The employee has been advised by a health care provider to self-quarantine due to concerns related to COVID–19, or caring for an individual who has been advised as such.

 - The employee is experiencing symptoms of COVID–19 and seeking a medical diagnosis.